dart-lang/language/working/augmentation-libraries/feature-specification.md

     apply to.

-*   An augmenting declaration appears in a library before the library where the original declaration occurs, according to merge order. *An library augmentation can both declare a new declaration and augment it in the same file.*
+*   An augmenting declaration appears in a library before the library where the original declaration occurs, according to merge order. *A library augmentation can both declare a new declaration and augment it in the same file.*